-Rangers have 'game-plan & belief' to reach final
+Rangers have 'gameplan & belief' to reach final

-Rangers manager Giovanni van Bronckhorst insists he has the "right game-plan" to mitigate the loss of his two top scorers for Thursday's seismic Europa League semi-final first leg.
+Rangers manager Giovanni van Bronckhorst insists he has the "right gameplan" to mitigate the loss of his two top scorers for Thursday's seismic Europa League semi-final first leg.

 Alfredo Morelos and Kemar Roofe both miss out through injury for the visit to RB Leipzig.